Paul Kane High School: History

-2022 Replacement Project
+2022 replacement project

-In March 2018 the Alberta government announced it would be replacing Paul Kane High School as part of Budget 2018.
+In March 2018, the Alberta government announced it would be replacing Paul Kane High School as part of Budget 2018.
 Citing aging infrastructure and a growing student base, the government identified that the existing school would no longer be able to meet the needs of its students.
-The new school is scheduled to be built during the 2022–2023 school year and will expand capacity by 500 students, bringing the total students served up to 1,500.
-The cost of the project is expected to range between $45–80 million, making the school the largest of the projects announced in the budget.
+The new school was scheduled to be built during the 2022–2023 school year and planned to expand capacity by 500 students, bringing the total student capacity to 1,500.
+The cost of the project was expected to range between $45–80 million, making the school the largest of the projects announced in the budget.

 Draft plans for the new school were released in February 2019.
-The new building will be located directly behind the old building.
-Among other features, the school will contain two floors, large windows, a larger gym with an attached drama room, 300 parking stalls, solar panels, and a new soccer field where the old school once stood.
+The new building was planned to be located directly behind the old building.
+Among other features, the school was planned to contain two floors, large windows, a larger gym with an attached drama room, 300 parking stalls, solar panels, and a new soccer field where the old school once stood.

+Cosntruction began in September 2020 and concluded in December 2022.
+Students in the Registered Apprenticeship Program participated in construction of the new building.
+The new building opened on January 9, 2023.
+Construction cost approximately $50 million.

+Demolition of the old building began in April 2023.

 Alumni

-Paul Kane has produced a number of notable Alumni, many of whom are known for their achievements in athletics.
+Paul Kane has produced a number of notable alumni, many of whom are known for their achievements in athletics.